ermouth/couchbox/plugins/README.md

 Since `this._fetch` allows not only GET, but also PUT and POST requests, it can write data during lambda execution.
 Writing data during lambda runtime is not recommended however.

 ---

+## this.\_redis

+The `_redis` methods is a thin wrapper around [node-redis](https://github.com/NodeRedis/node_redis) client.
+All commands of original lib are supported in promisified form.

+Think twice if you’re going to set event trackers (`.on(evt)`) from inside either hooks or api lambdas, it may cause strange errors very hard to debug.
+The module is mostly intended to read/write data.

+---